 - A low ratio may be due to favorable credit terms or a worsening financial condition.

 - Bargaining power plays a big role in the ratio.
-Companies with strong bargaining power are given longer credit terms and hence, will have a lower accounts payable turnover ratio.
+Companies with strong bargaining power are given longer credit terms and hence, will report a lower accounts payable turnover ratio.

 - Dividing 365 by the ratio results in the accounts payable turnover in days, which measures the number of days that it takes a company, on average, to pay creditors.

 - A higher ratio signals creditworthiness and is sought after by creditors.